projectriff/cli/docs/riff_binding_image_delete.md

 ---
 ## riff binding image delete

-delete image(s)
+delete image binding(s)

 ### Synopsis

-Delete one or more images by name or all images within a namespace.
+Delete one or more image bindings by name or all image bindings within a namespace.

 ```
 riff binding image delete <name(s)> [flags]